Some members of the Dix family

 Alice Dix married Walter Graveling the landlord of the Dun Cow

-Gerald Cubitt, told a story which involved Sammy Dix:
+Gerald Cubitt, told a story which invoved Sammy Dix:

 And that was the co-operation this village enjoyed, he went knowing the people left behind would get his horse out of the drain.
 Sammy Dix lived in the cottage immediately before you get to the Cley Lane off Purdy Street on the right hand side as you come from the green.